zhgzhg/Drizzle/README.md

 CLI Extras
 ----------

-In addition, Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON format.
+Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON format.
 The reverse operation, where from JSON file Drizzle markers are produced is also possible.

 For e.g. `java -jar drizzle-0.6.0.jar --parse hello-world.ino` will produce: